jundalisay/sp/content/en/superphysics/principles/chapter-05d.md

 This is proven by most of the planets in our solar system rotating in counterclockwise direction.
 Venus was once habitable when it rotated counterclockwise.
 We hypothesize that it became hell when it flipped into a clockwise direction.

-Moreover, Yang should always be on top as implied by the Tao-te-Ching.
+Moreover, the Positive white Yang should always be on top as implied by the Tao-te-Ching.
 This is because aethereal ideas have a shape which implies a proper orientation (right-side up).

 An idea can be learned, or a problem can be solved, faster by approaching the idea or problem **at the right angle that matches its orientation.** This is similar to a spaceshuttle re-entering earth at a proper angle to avoid burning up.

 This angle and shape are consequences of the Negative force which surrounds each idea or identity in order to separate it from other identities.

-Without the knowledge of this shape, the only alternative is to approach a big problem from all possible angles, leading to a waste of time and effort.
+Without the knowledge of this shape, the only alternative is to approach a big problem from all possible angles, leading to a waste of time and effort as trial and error.

 ## Machine Learning and the Platonic Shapes

 Some problems are so complex that the proper angle is hard to achieve with the hit-or-miss approach.

-This is why Superphysics will be able to solve problems, even the complex ones, faster than Science which has no concept of the geometry of ideas.
+This is why Superphysics will be able to solve problems, even the complex ones, faster than Science which has no concept of the geometry of ideas which is really caused by the relationality of ideas (to be explained in Chapter 6).

 <!-- , as shown in the ba-gua -->

 Plato alludes to this through the 5 Platonic shapes.